fenago/katacoda-scenarios/learn-openshift/openshift-docker-overview/steps/2/text.md

 If we downloaded a wrong image, we can always delete it from the local server by using the docker rmi command: ReMove Image (RMI).
 In our case, we have two versions of the same image, so we can specify a tag for the image we want to delete:
 `docker rmi httpd:2.2.29`{{execute}}

+The output of the preceding command will not list `httpd:2.2.29` :
 `docker images`{{execute}}
-The output of the preceding command will be as shown in the following screenshot: